shasankp000/CSE-Engineering-Notes/content/Calculus-3 stuff/Differential Equations -- Important Stuff.md

 12. [[#Method 1 Using the inverse operator method.]]
 13. [[#Method 2 Using the method of variation of parameters.]]

+**Note** : If the equations on the website seem a bit to clumped up/clogged, please go to the resources section and download the PDF.
+It has better indentation.

 ---
 # Basic types of differential equations.